Hirsutism and excessive hair growth in women – what can you do?

 - Medication use (such as corticosteroids or anabolic steroids)

-- Adrenal or pituitary gland disorders
+- Disorders of the adrenal glands or pituitary gland

-- Idiopathic hirsutism (no apparent cause)
+- Idiopathic hirsutism (without a clear cause)

 Impact on skin and well-being